Floyd Little: Awards and honors

 Little's jersey number, 44, was retired by the Broncos in 1975 in his honor and by the Syracuse football program on November 12, 2005, to honor Little, Ernie Davis, and Jim Brown, and the eight other players who wore the number.
 Little was inducted into the College Football Hall of Fame in 1983.
 He was inducted into the Denver Broncos' Ring of Fame on October 1, 1984.

 On August 7, 2010, Little was inducted into the Pro Football Hall of Fame alongside Jerry Rice, Emmitt Smith, Russ Grimm, Rickey Jackson, John Randle, and Dick LeBeau.
 On September 15, 2011, the New Haven Athletic Center, billed as the largest scholastic athletics facility in New England, was renamed the Floyd Little Athletic Center.
 On May 15, 2016, Little received his honorary doctorate from Syracuse University in Humane Letters.
 On May 17, 2019, Little was awarded the University of Denver's Distinguished Alumni Award and on May 18, 2019, Little was awarded an Honorary Doctorate of Laws as speaker at DU's Sturm College of Law's commencement ceremonies.
 Syracuse's football practice facility has a bronze statue of Little alongside Jim Brown and Ernie Davis.

 Personal life

 Little lived with his wife DeBorah in Las Vegas.
-Little finished 40th in his class of 140 at the University of Denver law school, from which he received his master's degree in legal administration degree in 1975.
+Little finished 40th in his class of 140 at the University of Denver law school, from which he received his master's degree in legal administration in 1975.
 Little owned automobile dealerships in Denver, the Seattle area and Santa Barbara.

 In May 2020, his former Syracuse teammate Pat Killorin announced that Little had been fighting cancer.

+His nephew, J. Michael Sturdivant, plays wide receiver for the Green Bay Packers.

 Little died on January 1, 2021, at the age of 78.